GiudGiud/moose/modules/doc/content/examples/ex08_materials.md

 Material properties now give us the flexibility to change/tweak our problem details without requiring code modifications and compiling every time.
-Changing how the convection velocity term is computed requires nothing more than changing Material objects we are using.
+Changing how the convection velocity term is computed requires nothing more than changing the Material objects we are using.
 Different materials can also be applied to different subdomains/blocks in your mesh.
 Let's see how we can use our material properties in an input file: